 Since then, I’ve collaborated with other instructors to put courses on Udemy on their profiles.
 Udemy has just approved a new profile for me and it only currently has one course on it.
 I’m not promoting anything of my own on Udemy anymore either.

-All of my courses will be available on jerrybanfield.com/courses soon.
+All of my courses are available on Uthena.

 Right now, I’ve been putting everything into building Uthena.com, which I am just about to list for sale because, with all of this debt, it seems pretty irresponsible for me to be funding a startup company and putting all the money into that.